-- No-Go areas will be demarcated and indicated on a site plan. - A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of fencing for protection of such conservation areas. - No-Go areas are out of bounds to the Contractor and his staff, sub-contractors and their staff or suppliers and their staff or any other person involved in the project, without the written permission specified by the ECO. - The Contractor must ensure that, insofar as he has the authority, no person, machinery, equipment or material enters the designated "No Go" areas at any time.
+- No-Go areas will be demarcated and indicated on a site plan. - The Witgat Tree (Boscia Albitrunca) located approximately 5m south-east of development footprint and the Camel Thorn (Vachellia Erioloba) located approximately 30m north-west of the development footprint must be cordoned off and demarcated appropriately as "no-go" areas. - A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of fencing for protection of such conservation areas. - No-Go areas are out of bounds to the Contractor and his staff, sub-contractors and their staff or suppliers and their staff or any other person involved in the project, without the written permission specified by the ECO. - The Contractor must ensure that, insofar as he has the authority, no person, machinery, equipment or material enters the designated "No Go" areas at any time. - All contractors must be made aware of the importance of these features and the consequences of noncompliance.